boringPpl/Crash-Course-on-Python/README.md

 >
 > Either way, we highly recommend you to go through each concepts at least 3-5 times with different explanation, exercises to profoundly understand it.

+*If you are having difficulties to commit through this entire roadmap yourself.
+I will suggest finding someone like minded and have similar goals to start the arduous task of learning together.
+Heading over to meetups is one way to network with people who are looking to learn.
+We started a community to help connect people with similar learning goals.
+We plan to make it forever free for users.
+If you are interested, head over to `https://www.boringppl.com/`

 # Resource:
 #### Content:
 - [Python tutorials for beginner](https://www.youtube.com/watch?v=YYXdXT2l-Gg&list=PL-osiE80TeTt2d9bfVyTiXJA-UTHn6WwU) (Youtube videos 1-9) 20 hours